-Currently, high-performance computing at the university is provided by several entities, focused largely on highly regarded and valued (though locally focused) interests and uses within specific organizations and disciplines; the only exception being the resource (Deepthought, a limited broadly-based resource) maintained by the Division of IT and offered to all campus users.
-A focused group led by the two vice presidents and the provost, key HPC/CI-focused deans, and key discipline leaders (i.e., those who see the value in use of HPC/CI) - along with those who lead groups or functions responsible for distributed centers of excellence in HPC/CI - should quickly meet to address the vision about the long-term impacts of HPC/CI on discovery at UMD, and determine if the current distributed strategy will adequately address this vision or if a more holistic strategy has merit.
-Many institutions have adopted such strategies, and there are many models to consider - ranging from a centering of effort in a single entity to more collective, consortium-like efforts with multiple and separate entities working from an organized institutional plan but functioning in harmony.
-The "how" of such a solution is important to be sure, but what should first be addressed is whether there is the view that it is needed, and regardless an understanding of how resources should be provisioned to support whatever model is chosen.
+Currently, high-performance computing at the university Category: Creating Abundance is provided by several entities, focused largely on highly regarded and valued (though locally focused) interests Action Item 4.2 and uses within specific organizations and disciplines; the only exception being the resource (Deepthought, In collaboration with a broad group of researchers, a limited broadly-based resource) maintained by the the Division of IT should identify and understand the Division of IT and offered to all campus users.
+A focused superset of tools and services used by the research group led by the two vice presidents and the provost, community and develop a support model for those key HPC/CI-focused deans, and key discipline leaders tools, including acquisition and funding of them and (i.e., those who see the value in use of HPC/CI) - along deployment and support for their use. with those who lead groups or functions responsible for distributed centers of excellence in HPC/CI - should The Division of IT certainly cannot carry this burden quickly meet to address the vision about the long-term alone.
+The Division of Research and the Division of impacts of HPC/CI on discovery at UMD, and determine Academic Affairs (represented by the deans) should if the current distributed strategy will adequately adsupport the Division of IT and jointly examine the chaldress this vision or if a more holistic strategy has merit. lenges faced by individual researchers and their needs Many institutions have adopted such strategies, and for very specific forms of support (such as mathematithere are many models to consider - ranging from a cal/statistical tools, modeling and visualization tools, centering of effort in a single entity to more collective, etc.) to enable their research. consortium-like efforts with multiple and separate entities working from an organized institutional plan but A specific identified need involves establishing official functioning in harmony.
+The "how" of such a solution is UMD websites on individual researchers' endeavors important to be sure, but what should first be addressed and providing a framework for provision and support of is whether there is the view that it is needed, and resuch websites.
+This would include a standard template gardless an understanding of how resources should be for research websites and resources and guidance for provisioned to support whatever model is chosen. establishing and maintaining such websites.